 Specimen container for urine

-This specimen container for urine is used to collect a sample prior to testing for drugs.
-It features a temperature label affixed to the side of the container with a range of 90 and 100°F (32 to 38°C).
-Reading the urine sample temperature is easy as the label has a sensor that highlights the reading as a greenish blue color.
-It also has a volume scale for sample measuring (10 – 180 ml).
+A plastic container used to collect a specimen sample from a donor before testing for drugs.
+It features a temperature label affixed to the side with a range of 90 and 100°F (32 to 38°C) and also has a volume scale for sample measuring (10 – 180 ml).

-Specimen container for urine should be used for monitoring the temperature at point of collection.
-Temperature of the urine is important.
-The urine once collected should be checked for temperature and be between 93 to 98 °F.
+Specimen container for urine.
+Monitor the temperature at the point of collection.
+The temperature of the donor’s specimen is critical and is always in a range of 93 to 98 °F.

 Note: Samples that have a temperature lower than 93° F. and higher than 98 °F. are dubious and should be rejected.
-Often, a donor will attempt to substitute their sample to pass their test and hide the fact that they are a user and is a reliable indicator of what may be happening.
+Often, a donor will attempt to substitute their sample for passing their test and hiding the fact that they are a user and is a reliable indicator of what may be happening.

 - Specimen container.